Laura's Family Child Care

 Vacations, Holidays and Days of Closure

 Parent Vacations: In order to hold the opening in the childcare home tuition is due fifty-one weeks a year and allows the parent to the one free week when their child(ren) is/are not in attendance after being enrolled for 52 consecutive weeks.

-Provider Vacations: The provider will be allowed 10 days off each year to be used for vacation, personal, sick or professional days.
-Any additional days will be pro-rated.
+Provider Vacations: The provider will be allowed 10 days off each year to be used for vacation, personal, or professional days.
 If eligible parents are welcome to use their free week during a week the provider is on vacation.